Really, in the history of the NFL Draft, which picks were the greatest of all-time? Which prospects turned out to be the biggest home runs?

 3. The player had to be named a First Team All-Pro at least five times.
 Yeah, this knocks out some all-time value picks like Jason Taylor and Terrell Davis, but this is an elite of the elite list of all-time draft picks – these 32 players are at a whole other level.

 Being an All-Pro is different than being named to the Pro Bowl – All-Pro is a much bigger deal.
 There are a few notable exceptions in this for obvious reasons, considering only one quarterback a year can be named First Team All-Pro.
-To make this list, though, a QB had to at least earn the honor at least twice or win a Super Bowl.
+To make this list, though, a QB had to earn the honor at least twice or win a Super Bowl.

 And the big key …